bflaggs/DSPS_BFlaggs/HW4/README.md

 ## Contributions
 Members of this group were Andrew Crossman, Ben Flaggs (myself), Nik Korzoun, and Connor Mooney.
+Andrew Crossman derived the dependence of v^2 on r in a Newtonian framework, assisted in dubugging/writing the `vratios` function, and wrote the code for solving problem 1 in [Hogg and Foreman-Mackey 2017](https://arxiv.org/pdf/1710.06068.pdf).
+Ben Flaggs read in and cleaned up the galaxy data, found the angular and physical size of M31, drafted the `getradii` function, and assisted in debugging the code for problem 1 in [Hogg and Foreman-Mackey 2017](https://arxiv.org/pdf/1710.06068.pdf).
+Nik Kourzoun wrote the `vratios` function, repeated all necessary steps to make plots for the MW galaxy, assisted in debugging the code for problem 1 in [Hogg and Foreman-Mackey 2017](https://arxiv.org/pdf/1710.06068.pdf), and managed code branches.
+Connor Mooney assisted in the final draft of the `getradii` function, wrote the `plotGal` function, and assisted in debugging the code for problem 1 in [Hogg and Foreman-Mackey 2017](https://arxiv.org/pdf/1710.06068.pdf).

 ## Questions
-1. This homework was used to show ...
+1. This homework was used to show that a galaxy rotational curve does not follow the expected relationship between v^2 and r for a Newtonian framework.
+Hence, this implies the existance of dark matter.
+From this homework we also learned about error propagation and data presentation.
+Additionally, this homework was used to show how monte-carlo (MC) sampled values from a distribution could approximate the analytical solution of the distribution in the limit of a large number of MC samples.
-2. The hardest part of this homework for me was ...
+2. The hardest part of this homework for me was attempting to understand how to compute an estimate of the mean, variance, skewness, and kurtosis for a sampled distribution.
-3. The easiest part of this homework for me was ...
+3. The easiest part of this homework for me was reading in and cleaning up the galaxy data (i.e. putting the data into a pandas dataframe that was actually useful for analysis/plotting).
-4. One new thing I learned was ...
+4. One new thing I learned was that the skewness of a laplace distribution is zero.

 ### Submission Note
 The official submission for this group is in Nik Korzoun's ([@nkorzounUD](https://github.com/nkorzounUD)) HW4 GitHub repo, linked [here](https://github.com/nkorzounUD/DSPS_NKorzoun/tree/main/HW4).